The dashing heroes have set up a plan

 - Inglourious Basterds: Subverted, and gloriously so.
 While there are some bumps along the way (Three quarters of the Basterds dying before the plan is even underway, for example), its very satisfying seeing all three plans to kill Hitler succeed.

 - The assassination of Franz Ferdinand.
 To wit, all the assassins were supposed to throw grenades, fire pistols, then drink cyanide and drown themselves in the river.
 Instead, all but one of them froze up, and the one who acted missed with both bullets and grenades and wasn't even successful in killing himself.
 (The cyanide had lost its potency and the river was too low to drown in—he was arrested immediately).
 Later that day, one of the guys who didn't shoot was walking out of a sandwich shop—probably feeling guilty about his massive failure—when the Archduke's driver got lost and wound up right in front of him.
 This time, he didn't freeze.

-- Cyrano de Bergerac: Some of the plans in this farce work out... and given also is a tragedy, some of they will Go Horribly Right.
+- Cyrano de Bergerac: Some of the plans in this farce work out... and given it is also a tragedy, some of them will Go Horribly Right.

 - Roxane plans to marry Christian when she sees that De Guiche plans to visit her that night.

 - De Guiche plans a Last Stand for the Gascon Cadets

 - Cyrano plans on Playing Cyrano to Christian so he can win Roxane’s love